gastollino/ICU-FIN-MAN-V-1.0.2/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Internal Privacy Policy of ICUnet Group.

 ## Support

-For support, please open an issue in the GitHub repository or contact our support team at support@icufinancial.com.
+For support, please open an issue in the GitHub repository or contact our support team at support@icunet.group.

 ## Acknowledgments